 What could be merrier this Christmas than little ones and grown-ups singing together?
-We have picked the 10 most popular Christmas songs that you can sing along with your kids or your students.
+We have picked the most popular Christmas music for kids that you can sing along to with your children or your students.
 All these songs have something that is child-related, e.g. stories, wishes, Christmas gifts, etc.

 “Fum fum fum” is a traditional carol from Catalunya, Spain.
 It tells the story of the birth of the Holy Infant, calling the shepherds to gather in its birthplace and adore him.

 Kids love this song because it’s written in a minor scale, but it’s fast and playful thanks to the repetitive “Fum fum fum” line.

 This popular Christmas song was written by the American classical music composer Katherine Kennicott Davis in 1941, based upon a traditional Czech carol.

 Unlike other holiday songs that fast and party-style, the Little Drummer Boy appeals to kids because it tells a heart-warming story on a slow tempo that reaches a climax thanks to the drum.

 “Rudolph the Red-Nosed Reindeer” is a song written by Johnny Marks based on the 1939 story Rudolph the Red-Nosed Reindeer published by the Montgomery Ward Company.

 The second best-selling Christmas song of all time is a real mood fixer and all kids enjoy it to the max.

 Catholic priest and writer Christoph von Schmid wrote the lyrics of the song in 1798.
 Johann Abraham Peter Schulz composed the music as known today, and it has been published around 1832.